collaboration

 • text - collaborative text editing type

-• counter - a simple counter with increment & decrement operations
+• counter - a simple counter with only increment & decrement operations

 for example